 G3 SunCatcher Pontoon Boat Review (From an Owner)

 My personal pontoon boat is a G3 Suncatcher V22RF.
-Since I own a G3 pontoon, I feel like I have a good handle on what G3 offers and also some of the drawbacks to the line.
+Since I own a G3 pontoon, I feel I have a good handle on what G3 offers and some of the drawbacks to the line.
 In short, I love my G3 Suncatcher.

 I wondered if I'd regret not waiting the agonizing months for a custom boat to be built and shipped, but in the end, I'm glad I didn't.